-If you have data that you would like DHEC to consider in developing South Carolina's 303(d) list, please e-mail Matt Carswell.
+If you have data that you would like DHEC to consider in developing South Carolina's 303(d) list, please e-mail Susan Waldner.
 Data must be submitted electronically by using the appropriate format.
 See Data Template (xls) for a downloadable Excel file.

 How can a site be removed (or "delisted") from the 303(d) list?

 Once a site has been added to the 303(d) list, there are only three ways for it to be removed or "delisted:

 - The SC water quality standard has been attained